-The specification of bits 24:0 in the SPARC64 VI SFSR conforms to the specification defined in Section F.10.9 in Commonality.
-Bits 63:25 in SPARC64 VI SFSR are implementation dependent.
-TABLE F-8 describes the I-SFSR bits, and TABLE F-8 describes the D-SFSR bits.
+The specification of bits 24:0 in the SPARC64 VII SFSR conforms to the specification defined in Section F.10.9 in Commonality.
+Bits 63:25 in SPARC64 VII SFSR are implementation dependent.
+TABLE F-9 describes the I-SFSR bits, and TABLE F-9 describes the D-SFSR bits.

-TABLE F-8 I-SFSR Bit Description
+TABLE F-9 I-SFSR Bit Description

-Bits Field Name RW Description Data<63:62 > TLB# R/W Faulty TLB# log.
-Recorded upon an mITLB error to identify the faulty TLB (fITLB: 002 or sITLB: 102).
-The priority of error logging for multiple error conditions (parity error and multiple-hit error) is as follows: fTLB parity high sTLB parity sTLB multihit fTLB multihit low Data <59:49> index R/W Faulty TLB index log.
+Bits Field Name RW Description 63:62 TLB# R/W Faulty TLB# log.
+Recorded upon an mITLB error to identify the faulty TLB (fITLB: 002 or SITLB: 102).
+The priority of error logging for multiple error conditions (parity error and multiple-hit error) is as follows: fTLB parity sTLB parity sTLB multihit fTLB multihit 59:49 index R/W Faulty TLB index log.
 Recorded upon an mITLB error and is the index number for the faulty TLB.
 The priority of error logging for multiple error conditions (parity error and multiple-hit error) is as follows: fTLB parity high sTLB parity sTLB multihit fTLB multihit low On multiple hit error, any one of the index numbers is shown.
-Data <46> MK R/W Marked UE.
-On SPARC64 VI, all uncorrectable errors are reported as marked, so this bit is always set whenever $ISFSR.UE = 1$.
-See Section P.2.4, Error Marking for Cacheable Data Error , on page 164 for details.
-Data <45:32> EID R/W Error mark ID.
+46 МК R/W Marked UE.
+In SPARC64 VII, all uncorrectable errors are reported as marked, so this bit is always set whenever $ISFSR.UE = 1$.
+See Appendix P.2.4, Error Marking for Cacheable Data Error for details.
+45:32 EID R/W Error mark ID.
 Valid for a marked UE.
-See Section P.2.4, Error Marking for Cacheable Data Error, on page 164 for ERROR_MARK_ID.
-Data <31> UE R/W Instruction error status; uncorrectable error.
+See Appendix P.2.4, Error Marking for Cacheable Data Error for ERROR_MARK_ID.
+31 UE R/W Instruction error status; uncorrectable error.
 When UE = 1, an uncorrectable error in a fetched instruction word has been detected.
 Valid only for an instruction_access_error exception.
-Data <30> BERR RW Bus error response has been received from an instruction fetch transaction.
+30 BERR RW Bus error response has been received from an instruction fetch transaction.
 Valid only for a instruction_access_error exception.
+29 BRTO RW Bus time-out response has been received from an instruction fetch transaction.
+Valid only for a instruction_access_error exception.
+27:26 mITLB<1:0> R/W mITLB error status.
+Either a multiple-hit status (mITLB<1>) or a parity error status (mITLB<0>) has been encountered upon a mITLB lookup.
+Valid only for an instruction_access_error exception.
+25 NC R/W Noncacheable reference.
+The reference that has invoked an exception is a noncacheable reference.
+Valid for an instruction_access_error exception caused by ISFSR.UE, ISFSR.BERR, or ISFSR.BRTO only.
+For other causes of the trap, the value is unknown.
+23:16 ASI<7:0> R/W ASI.
+The 8-bit address space identifier applied to the reference that has invoked an exception.
+This field is valid for the exception in which the ISFSR.FV bit is set.
+A recorded ASI is $80{16}(ASI_PRIMARY)$ or $04{16}(ASI_NUCLEUS)$ depending on the trap level (when TL > 0, the ASI is ASI_NUCLEUS.).

-TABLE F-8 I-SFSR Bit Description
+TABLE F-9I-SFSR Bit Description